ivarsrb/RendeRays/README.md

 > RendeRays.exe -f test_scene.json -s
 #### For developers
 In Visual Studio: after cloning the repo go to *'Project properties'* and select *'Debugging'* section:
-- Add *'Cmmand arguments'* as described above.
+- Add *'Command arguments'* as described above.
 - Set *'Working directory'* to location of the application .exe file.
 ### Scene file description
 Scenes are described in *.json* files with the following pseudo-structure: